 Everyone loves a cool gesture-based UI, remember Nokia’s Meego or Palm’s webOS?
 Well, they were gesture-based operating systems that did not really take off due to poor timing or just poor hardware.
 However, they are still remembered for the intuitiveness they brought to the table.
-While today’s bigwig mobile platforms, Android and iOS, incorporate gestures, we only know the simple ones like pinch to zoom or different swipe gestures.
-Well, the fact is Android does pack in a few cool gestures that not everyone is aware of.
-As you might have guessed, we are listing down 10 cool Android gestures you should be using:
+And while they are dead gestures are making big comeback as we are moving towards bezel-less future.
+Both iOS and Android operating systems now support navigation gestures.
+However, apart from letting you navigate the UI, the gestures can also help you get work done in fast and efficient manner.
+In this article, we are listing down 10 cool Android gestures you should be using in 2020.

 Chances are, you use Chrome a lot on your Android smartphone and if you indeed do, you might have had problems switching between tabs, especially if you have a large smartphone aka phablet.
 Well, Chrome for Android packs in a couple of cool gestures to help you switch tabs with ease: